ryanpeh/SmartNUS/docs/DeveloperGuide.md

 - The `Logic` component uses either the `SmartNusParser` or the `QuizInputParser` class to parse the user command, depending on which window the user is currently on (i.e. Main Window or Quiz Window).
 - Different parsers are used due to different commands being available to the user during the quiz (i.e. the user should not be able to execute `AddMcqCommand` while in a quiz).
 - The `LogicManager` class achieves this through the usage of overloaded methods, `parseCommand(String)` and `parseCommand(String, QuizManager)`, with the latter for parsing commands while in a quiz.
-- This was implemented with the consideration that the `QuizInputParser` would require a `QuizManager` argument to be passed to various `XYZCommandParser` and `Command` classes to carry out the necessary various quiz functionality.
+- This was implemented with the consideration that the `QuizInputParser` would require a `QuizManager` argument to be passed to various `ABCCommandParser` and `Command` classes to carry out the necessary various quiz functionality.

 ### Model component
 **API** : [`Model.java`](https://github.com/AY2122S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/smartnus/model/Model.java)